radivot/myelo/README.md

 ```

 ![](docs/zhugeNchemoEventsfig2B.png)
-This figure matches figure 2B in Zhuge et al 2012 very nicely.
+This figure appears to match figure 2B in Zhuge et al 2012 exactly.
-We next show how the same plot can be created without events.
+Next we see how the exact same plot can be created without events.

 ```
-zhuge12Nchemo<-function(Time, State, Pars) {  # model with stem cells Q treated as constant
+zhuge12Nchemo<-function(Time, State, Pars) {  # model without events
 	with(as.list(c(State, Pars)), {
 				dEta=etaNP
 				if (Time < 0) {